Super-Fast Pumpkins Made with Kitchen Tools

 These easy pumpkin designs start right in your kitchen.
 A clay-loop tool, melon baller, apple corer, cookie cutter, and biscuit cutter make great pumpkin sculpting tools for tons of pretty and easy pumpkin ideas.
 These quick pumpkin designs are easy to whip up in a pinch and will delight your Halloween guests!

-When illuminated, the apple corer holes emit an eerie glow.
-This big "Boo!" looks like it took hours, but with the help of a plunger-type apple corer, large letters are easy to knock out.
+When illuminated, apple corer holes emit an eerie glow.
+This big "Boo!" looks like it took hours, but with the help of corers as pumpkin cutting tools, large letters are easy to knock out.
+Use a washable marker to draw a letter or initials on your pumpkin, and use the apple corer to punch along lines.
+Create a letter on each pumpkin to spell out the spooky message.
 Be sure you get the scary point across by using a serrated knife and a metal biscuit cutter to create a simple exclamation mark.

 Try an apple-corer spin on an old-fashioned jack-o'-lantern.
 Use a rubber mallet to tap a metal biscuit cutter into a white pumpkin to cut eyes and mouth.
 Cut pupils and teeth from eye sections with an apple corer.
 Attach pupils and teeth with toothpicks, and dribble a few seeds from the pumpkin's mouth for extra spookiness.

 5 of 14